Off Roading Ouray Silverton and Telluride Colorado

 If this site has helped you consider a Donation.
 Donation Info

 Before I go into this I want to say one thing.
 SAFETY FIRST.
 Always be aware of where you are and the road conditions.
 Don't drive beyond your skill limit.
-While many of these trails are rated fairly easy, conditions change in a heartbeat that can turn a fun day off roading into a disaster.
+While many of these trails are rated fairly easy, conditions change in a heartbeat, usually snow or wet that can turn a fun day off roading into a disaster.
 If you're not sure what to do stop, get out and check out the situation.

 Moab Flash Flood Mosquito Pass Snow Jeep Flip Black Bear Road

-What I do is reserve a spot in the Amphitheater Campground out of Ouray.
+You can stay in Ouray, Telluride or Silverton which I call the golden triangle.
+You can easily get to all these trails from any of these places.
+I like to base myself out of Ouray or Silverton because rentals are more reasonable than Telluride.
+In the last 5 years Silverton has opened a number of hotels.
+If you camp you can reserve a spot in the Amphitheater Campground.
 This is a great place.
 It's 5 minutes out of town.
 The guy that ran it built spots for tents that are raised up so if it rains the tent stays dry.
 You can take showers at the hot springs pool down in town but it will cost you.
 This campground is great and it's near to all the trails.
 To reserve spots in the US forest service camps call 800-280-2267.
 This is a popular place and I would reserve a spot especially on a weekend.
 I remember seeing a campground right at the edge of Telluride next to the public park.
 Otherwise there are loads of motels in Ouray and at least two RV parks.
+I used to just throw a tent in my truck and camp in the mountains.

 I’m going to assume we’re based out of Ouray.
 The first place to go to get warmed up and see some beautiful scenery is Yankee Boy & Governor Basin.
 You can do this whole area in as short as 3 or 4 hours or you can take your time exploring and site seeing for a day.
 It’s a nice easy trip that’s 20 minutes out of Ouray.
 You drive South down the main street of Ouray which is Highway 550.
 It will turn into a paved highway that switchbacks up the mountain.
 Right as you leave town and get a little ways up there’s a turn off on the right onto a wide gravel road.
 You’ll know you’re there because there is a work shed for state snowplows located there.
 Take this road for about 3 to 4 miles.
 Most of it’s easy driving that a normal car can do.
 You’ll come to a commercial mine site by a small bridge, this is Camp Bird Mine and Mill.
 You will see a large white slurry pit with danger quicksand signs posted.
 Stay right and you’ll be entering Yankee Boy Basin.

 As you drive along there are some little hills and cabins on the right.
 One is the site of the town of Sneffels.
-A couple hundred yards up on the left is the remains of a really large mill which I think is the Revenue Mill.
-You can ford Sneffels Creek a small stream and drive up to the mill site.
-You can get out and hike up the hill to the mill.
+A couple hundred yards up on the left is the remains of a really large mill which is the Atlas Mill.
+You can park by Sneffels Creek the small stream and walk up to the mill site.
 It’s a real walk in the high atmosphere.
 There are remains of a stamp mill crusher and tram cables laying all over.
 There are old electrical insulators on the walls of the old rooms.
 If you poke around you can see where they stored the explosives.

 A little ways down is another commercial mining site called Ruby Trust.
 Make a left turn and you can travel down a trail that leads through the woods and switch backs up the mountainside.
 In August the whole place is full of wild flowers and columbine.
 This trail goes almost up to the top of the mountain for some great views of the valley.
 We had lunch at the top and then drove back down to where we turned.

 Now just go left and continue down the original trail.
 You will weave up through a meadow full of flowers with a triple waterfall on the left.
 Park and walk over to the falls and the fast running water.
 They said that this is the place that Coors filmed a commercial.
 As you continue you can take a couple of turns off to the left where there are some mine sites.
 If you take the main trail to the end you will travel up some steep rocks that could be wet.
-I had to use a little throttle modulation at this point.
-Otherwise it’s not too difficult.
 The trail ends above timberline on a pile of rocks where there is a bunch of snow to play in.
 You can hike from here to the top of the mountain if you are in good enough shape.

-A nice day trip out of Ouray is Engineer pass over to Lake City, back over Cinnamon Pass into Animas Forks.
-You pickup Engineer out of Ouray on 550.
+A nice day trip out of Ouray is the Alpine Loop.
+Engineer pass over to Lake City, back over Cinnamon Pass into Animas Forks.
+You start the loop out of Ouray on 550.
 You pass the road to Yankee boy and drive about 5 miles until you go under a large concrete structure.
 This was constructed to keep snow slides from sweeping cars off the highway.
 A number of years ago a snowplow driver died at this spot.
 There’s a memorial just past the structure on the left.
-Keep looking to the left and you will see a sign on the left for Engineer Pass.
+Keep looking to the left and you will see a sign on the left for the Alpine Loop.

-You drive 5 miles or so up a rocky road until you come to a fork.
+Of all the sections the first 5 miles or so up a rocky road are the most technically difficult.
+I used my locker in this area.
+You'll pass a couple of mine sites and you'll come to a fork.
 Off to the right is Mineral Point which is great mine and mill site.
 You’ll see the remains of large settling tanks and a stamp mill.
 You can continue up the road and see the mine with vertical shafts on top.
 This road will lead you to Animas Forks.
 You can retrace your steps back to the fork and continue on up to Engineer pass.
 You go over the pass and start your descent down to Rose’s cabin which was once a stagecoach stop.
 This is a great place for lunch.
 The trail becomes a gravel road with a beautiful creek (Henson Creek) running along the right.
 You go through a small town, Capital City and come upon another mine and mill operation, The Fanny Fern mine which is down on the right beyond a dam that has been dynamited.
 If you pull over you can see the hole in the dam and the mine operation.
 Last I was through there it looked like it was occupied.
-You proceed into Lake City which is a small town where you can get fuel and snacks.
+You proceed into Lake City which is a small town where you can get fuel and food.
 You follow the Alpine trail signs which will lead you around to the road to Cinnamon Pass.
 You will pass a resort area and a large lake (Lake San Cristobol).

 If you retrace your steps back to the road to Cinnamon pass you will go through an area with some small camp grounds and finally an old settlement.
 As you ascend Cinnamon pass look out for herds of sheep (depending on the time of year).
-Cinnamon is a easy drive for a Hummer.
+Cinnamon is a easy drive .
 You will come out on a road that overlooks Animas Forks.
-You can return via Silverton and highway 550 or a couple of trails such as California Gulch to Poughkeepsie Gulch up and over back to Ouray.
+You can return via Silverton and highway 550 via a couple of trails such as California Gulch and Corkscrew up and over back to Ouray.

 Another area that is fun to explore is Red Mountain.
 You take 550 out of Ouray toward Silverton.
 You go past the Corkscrew trail head.
-You travel beyond the highway switchbacks and the Idarado mine.
-You’ll arrive at Red mountain pass.
+You travel beyond the highway switchbacks and the commercial Idarado mine which is closed down.
+You’ll soon arrive at Red mountain pass.
 On the left you will see some old buildings.
-On the right side of the highway is the trailhead for Black Bear.
-You drive in on the left.
-You can drive in to this area and explore old mine sites and 4 wheel up mountain trails and over old tailings.
+There are a couple of dirt roads into this area from 550.
+You can drive in to this area and explore old mine sites and 4 wheel up mountain trails that overlook the Idarado mine.
 This is a big area and you can probably spend the good part of a day here.
 The last time we were there we explored going North and had lunch at the top at a mine site overlooking the Idarado mill.
 You can follow the road down and it lets you out back on 550.